n3u5l7l/find-and-seek/README.md

-# Getting Started with Create React App
+# Overview

+The App is made with React and Firebase
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts